codeninja181/mini-project/README.md

 Upload a test image and view the prediction.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements

 - The model architecture is based on ResNet-18 from the PyTorch library.
 - Data augmentation techniques were inspired by common practices in image classification tasks.
-- Special thanks to the open-source community for providing valuable resources and tools.

 To install the necessary dependencies, run: